gdotgordon/ipverify/README.md

 ```
 Notice that running the `docker container ls` (or `docker ps`) shows you the ephemeral port number outside the container, in this case, port 32772.
 The integration test finds this port number, and also depends on the name of the image to be ipverify_ipverify, which is assured by running it through docker-compose.

+The initial build of the container is slowed somewhat by the mattn/sqllite3 package needing to build in C-code, but it will eventually complete.

 **Note: if you would rather run on the same fixed port all the time, simply change the following in docker-compose.yml:**
 ```
 ports: